Fests, events and exhibits in the Kansas City metro area

 #ReadLocal

-Wednesday Wake-Up: Coffee and networking, a great way to make connections with other chamber members and to create lasting business relationships, 8 to 9 a.m., Shawnee PARC Post Acute Rehabilitation Center, 7600 Antioch Road, Overland Park, OP Chamber members only, 913-491-3600 or opcc@opchamber.org.

-2019 Leawood Chamber Legislative Luncheon: Join in for lunch and conversation with Leawood’s state senators and representatives before they head to Topeka, limited space registration is required by Jan.
-3, 11:30 a.m. to 1 p.m., 913-356-6434 or DeannaG@leawoodchamber.org.
+2019 Leawood Chamber Legislative Luncheon: Join in for lunch and conversation with Leawood’s state senators and representatives before they head to Topeka, limited space registration is required, 11:30 a.m. to 1 p.m., 913-356-6434 or DeannaG@leawoodchamber.org.

 Jan.
 22